FDA Approved Clinical Trials

 Click below to join the team!

 Thanks to the generosity and vision of Richard "Dick" Krupp, UC San Diego has established the Krupp Endowed Fund (KEF).
-The primary aim of the KEF is to support research that examines the benefits of natural complementary and alternative medicine and integrative medicine approaches that show the greatest promise of bettering human health for the largest number of people, at the lowest cost, without the use of prescription drugs or surgery.
+The primary aim of the KEF is to support research examining natural complementary, alternative, and integrative medicine approaches that show the greatest promise for bettering human health for the largest number of people, at the lowest cost, without relying on prescription drugs or surgery.
 Watch the video below to learn more about our history and mission.

 Richard “Dick” Krupp grew up with chronic asthma and modest means, but his life changed when he began exploring health and nutrition through the work of pioneers like Adele Davis and Carlton Fredericks.
 Turning to natural approaches—diet, herbs, vitamins—he dramatically improved his own health and began sharing these methods with others, seeing similarly powerful results.